gregmagdsick/busmall_201d5/user_stories.md

 * As a marketing research team, I want the products to show up at the same time, side by side.

-* As a marketing research team, I want the voting data to be stored, calculate helpful metrics and displayed
+* As a marketing research team, I want to store the voting data.

 * As a marketing research team, I want to have a report on the popularity of each product we are showing to the focus group participants.